Churchill Hotel, Bootham

 I guess B. S. stands for boundary stone.
 As with the Tower House stone, the bit above it seems to have been obscured, but I think it used to be a W and a D with an upwards pointing arrow between, as in the Bootham examples.

-I’ve not been able to clarify why property of the War Department had its own boundary markers, when they were introduced, why some are quite brief, while others include measurements etc. If anyone reading this has more information, do let me know via the contact form.
+I’ve not been able to clarify why property of the War Department had its own boundary markers, when they were introduced, why some are quite brief, while others include measurements etc. If any readers have more information, comments are welcome.

 War Department boundary stone at Chester Castle – www.geograph.org.uk